Colorado Community College System: Colorado’s largest higher education system

 *Note These funds are passed on to the K-12 school district and are not included in the CCCS total funding line.

 Amendment 50 Gaming Funds And Community College Student Funding:

-- Nearly 55% of our students qualify for federal financial aid.
+- 49% of our students receive federal financial aid.

 Arapahoe Community College – Dr. Diana Doyle, President